 After specifying that we’re looking for leads in the biotech industry, we’d be left with 157,804 potential leads.
 It’s a good start, but we’re nowhere near done.

-From here, we’d go on to filter the list based on other requirements such as job title, company location, company revenue, and more.
+From here, we’d filter the list based on other requirements, such as job title, company location, company revenue, and more.
 Check it out: after refining the search criteria, we’ll successfully whittle down the list to just 44 leads…

 Step 4: Organize your list of leads

-On top of that, you can also click on “Display” to edit the number of contacts that are displayed per company.
+On top of that, you can also click “Display” to edit the number of contacts displayed per company.
 This is set to “All available contacts” by default, but you can change it to however many contacts you’d like.

 Step 5: Decide which leads to get in touch with